ZeldaFanGameCentral/ZFGBB-React/CONTRIBUTING.md

 Follow the steps below to get started with the project, if you are setting up the development environment on your local machine, and are not using the provided dev container from [Quick Start (With VSCode Dev Container)](#quick-start-with-vscode-dev-container).

+**_NOTE: If you are using [VSCode](#vscode---usage), you can use the `Debug zfgc.com (production)` or `Debug zfgc.com (local)` launch task to do the next steps for you.
+After cloning the repository and installing NodeJS, open the directory in VSCode.
+This will also let you set breakpoints and debug your code in VSCode, rather than in the browser._**

+If you are not using VScode, then continue reading.

 1. Configure the project (Have the prequisites installed - see [Setup](#setup)) We use [corepack](https://nodejs.org/api/corepack.html) to manage the package manager, so make sure to run the following command to enable it.
 This is a one time setup.

    ```bash